dojo/dojo/CONTRIBUTING.md

 ## Expect Discussion and Rework

-Unless you have been working with contributing to Dojo for a while, expect a a significant amount of feedback on your pull requests.
+Unless you have been working with contributing to Dojo for a while, expect a significant amount of feedback on your pull requests.
 We are a very passionate community and even the committers often will provide robust feedback to each other about their code.
 Don't be offended by such feedback or feel that your contributions aren't welcome, it is just that we are quite passionate and Dojo has a long history with many things that are the "Dojo-way" which may be